never36/asp.net-website/README.md

 # asp.net-website
-i have created this website using asp.net core
+I have created this website using asp.net core

 This website is has a basic navigation on the top bar.
 It has slideshow in the middle.
 And two pages on the top navigation bar, about and contact page.